T. Madhava Rao: Early life and career

 Madhava Rao was born on 20 November 1828 in a prominent Thanjavur Marathi Deshastha Brahmin family.
 His great-grandfather Gopal Pant and his grandfather, Gundo Pant, held offices of trust and power under the British as also various Indian princes.
 His father R. Ranga Rao served as the Diwan of Travancore from 1837—1838 and his paternal uncle Rai Raya Rai Venkata Rao was also a former Dewan of Travancore.
 Madhava Rao had two older brothers.
 His family was deeply attached to the Uttaradi Math.

 Madhava Rao spent his early life in Madras city where he studied at the Government High School (later Presidency College, Madras).
-As a student, Madhava Rao was diligent and careful and strong in mathematics and science.
+As a student, Madhava Rao was diligent and careful and strong in mathematics and science, and had as his tutor C. V. Runganada Sastri.
 In 1846, he received his Proficient's Degree with high honours.
 Soon afterwards, Powell appointed him tutor of Mathematics and Physics at the High School.
 However, Madhava Rao quit in a short while to take up a job in the office of the Accountant General.
 In 1848, he was appointed tutor to the princes of Travancore at the recommendation of the English Resident which he accepted.
 Madhava worked for four years as tutor to the Travancore princes.
 Impressed with his performance, he was offered a position in the Revenue Department of Travancore.
 In a short time, Madhava Rao rose to be Diwan Peishkar of the Southern division.
 One of his contributions as the Diwan Peishkar was the expansion of the rivulet which joins the Meenanthara and Koodo rivers.
 He also removed fraud from the transport of salt from Nanjinaud to Trivandrum and dacoits from the area.

 During this time, Travancore was facing a severe financial crisis and the treasury was empty.
 A large amount of subsidy due to the Madras government remained unpaid.
 Not long after promulgating his infamous Doctrine of Lapse, Lord Dalhousie was looking forward to annexe Travancore too under this pretext.
 At this juncture, the Raja of Travancore Uthram Thirunal chose Madhava Rao to negotiate a deal with the British government which he did successfully.
 As a result, Madhava Rao was appointed the next Diwan of Travancore in 1857.